Fires at Midnight

-Fires at Midnight is the third studio album by the group Blackmore's Night, released July 10, 2001 through SPV/Steamhammer.
+Fires at Midnight is the third studio album by British-American neo-medieval folk rock band Blackmore's Night, released on July 10, 2001, through SPV/Steamhammer Records.
 In comparison to their previous two releases, there are more electric guitar parts on this album, whilst maintaining a folk rock direction.
 The album was a Top Ten record in Germany.

-On December 2001, Fires At Midnight was a finalist on the New Age Voice award for the best vocal album of the year.
+In December 2001, Fires At Midnight was a finalist on the New Age Voice award for the best vocal album of the year.
 In 2004 the album went Gold in the Czech Republic.

 The album was one of the 10 international bestsellers in Russia during the Autumn of 2001.
 The single "Times They Are A Changin" stayed in the Russian top 20 Hits for over 9 weeks.

 It featured the singles "The Times They Are a Changin'", "Home Again" and "All Because of You".

+In 2024 a new deluxe edition was released on earMUSIC/Edel as 2CD and LP.

+The reissue continues the celebration of over 25 years of activity for the band, which started with the remixed reissue of the debut album “Under A Violet Moon”.

+All songs have been remixed from the original multi-tracks recording by Eike Freese at Chameleon Studios in Hamburg.